Axway-API-Builder-Ext/api-builder-extras/api-builder-plugin-fn-kafka-producer/README.md

 See [Change-Log][7]

 ## Limitations/Caveats
 Consume functionality will be handled in another way by API Builder in the future.
+Batch sends are not currently supported.
 This plugin can support any authentication scheme supported by Kafkajs.

 If you require an unsupported API or authentication don't hestitate to create an [issue][3]